 Plagues have been recorded since 430BC.
 The rulebook is simple and universal: immediate confinement of the sick, and broad, immediate and strict social distancing.
 There is no conceivable justification for any Government to dither on these measures.
 The rule book also states that even if Government does dither, they will ultimately be forced back to these rules…

-As for economic management, it is well recorded throughout thousands of year of history that no real economic recovery is possible until the health issue is under control.
+As for economic management, it is well recorded throughout thousands of years of history that no real economic recovery is possible until the health issue is under control.
 Empires have been destroyed by uncontained plagues — the treasury coffers literally run dry.
 Why did our Government spend 90% of its energy during the first weeks of this epidemic formulating and announcing economic plans?
-As if we cared while the Grim Reaper was wondering our streets.
-At the same time they heavily debated when to close sporting events, churches and schools.
+As if we cared while the Grim Reaper was wandering our streets.
+At the same time, they heavily debated when to close sporting events, churches and schools.

 Next, with economic output severely constrained, any stimulus needs to be on the supply side, not the demand side.
 Fueling demand for goods and services that simply are not available will lead to shortages, frustration and inflation.
 There is no point providing us with an incentive to invest at a time when the shelves at Officeworks are already empty, and the factories that would be producing equipment and goods are all closed.

 I am no expert on these matters, I’m just Googling what experts in each field have been saying for the past hundred-odd years.
 I’m just reading about what countries that have experienced epidemics most recently have done.
 There is nothing magical about this.
 There is very little room for genuine and productive debate.

 This is all fertile ground for effective decision rules.

 The good news is our Governments seem to be coming around to our brutal reality and implementing measures that look closer to the rule book and less like politically-led knee-jerk reactions.
 It can’t be easy leading a State or country through a crisis, but age-old decision rules are a great place to start.